 At the beginning of each year every student’s account will be accredited with 50 credit points for printing; the equivalent of five dollars worth of printing.
 This amount is reflected in every student’s school contribution.
 Where the school contribution has not been paid, a five dollar charge applies for those students wishing a fifty page credit to print within the school.
 Additional credit may be added by the student to their student ID card in the library.
 Unused funds from previous years will not accumulate.

 Students are able to look up their balance at any workstation within the school, giving students the ability to keep up to date and ensure their account is always in credit.
 It is the students’ responsibility to maintain a creditable balance to ensure they are able to print when needed for classroom activities, especially assessment tasks.

 On hearing the Evacuation Siren sound continuously for 30 seconds:

 On hearing the school bell ring continuously for one minute, Lockdown procedure will be initiated:

 Willoughby Girls High School conducts testing for the Year 7 extension stream in the year prior to actual enrolment.
-In the past, over 100 applicants have sat the test in a number of separate sessions.
-The first and major session is held on a Saturday in March.
 All feeder primary schools are notified of the test sessions, and the first test session is advertised in the local papers.
 The test is set and marked by the University of NSW Educational Testing Centre, and includes sections on literacy, numeracy and science.
-Eligible students who do not gain entry in the first round are placed on a reserve list.
 Students also undertake several tests during the first three days of Year 7, providing an additional opportunity for students to be placed in the extension class.
 Students earn their place in extension classes from year to year.